 Abstract

 In the bone marrow, an elaborate stroma forms the structural basis of the hemopoietic microenvironment.
-In this study, two different types of stromal cells were identified with certainty on tissue sections of intact bone marrow of rats and mice using light and electron microscopic histochemistry: (a) a fibroblast-type of reticulum cell which is characterized by having alkaline phosphatase associated with its plasma membrane.
-We refer to this cell as the alkaline-phosphatase-positive reticulum cell (Al-RC).
-It is closely associated with granulocytic precursors, particularly myeloblasts and neutrophilic promyelocytes.
-These reticulum cells may be found throughout the marrow but are concentrated near the endosteum. (b) a macrophage-type of reticulum cell which is characterized by its abundance of lysosomal acid phosphatase and is mainly associated with erythroid precursors (as observed by others).
-In contrast to the above-mentioned cell type, this latter cell was found to be distributed uniformly throughout the marrow.
-We speculate that the Al-RC are mesenchymal stromal cells necessary for granulocytic differentiation in bone marrow.
+In this study, 2 different types of stromal cells were identified with certainty on tissue sections of intact bone marrow of rats and mice using light microscopic and EM histochemistry.
+A fibroblast-type reticulum cell was characterized by having alkaline phosphatase associated with its plasma membrane, the alkalinephosphatase-positive reticulum cell (Al-RC).
+It was closely associated with granulocytic precursors, particularly myeloblasts and neutrophilic promyelocytes.
+These reticulum cells could be found throughout the marrow but were concentrated near the endosteum.
+A macrophage-type of reticulum cell was characterized by abundance of lysosomal acid phosphatase and was mainly associated with erythroid precursors (as observed by others).
+In contrast to the above-mentioned cell type, this latter cell was distributed uniformly throughout the marrow.
+The Al-RC were apparently mesenchymal stromal cells necessary for granulocytic differentiation in bone marrow.